It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 Fee’s and calculating the out the door price can get confusing, so I built a pricing calculator that helps you get a better understanding.

-9. Always Check Promotions Before Buying
+9. Give Promotions A Glance Before Buying

 Not all salespeople will do this, but if you don’t know the promotion, they might not give it to you.